-

 IT Division Welcomes Jeff Woodbury as IT Support Services Group Lead

-The IT Division is pleased to welcome Jeff Woodbury as the new IT Support Services Group Lead, overseeing Embedded Support, Endpoint Management, and Workstation Support and Berkeley Lab’s Help Desk group.
+The IT Division is pleased to welcome Jeff Woodbury as the new IT Support Services Group Lead, overseeing Embedded Support, Endpoint Management, Workstation Support and Berkeley Lab’s Help Desk group.
 Jeff brings a rich and varied background to Berkeley Lab, with deep experience spanning higher education, technology strategy, and operational excellence.
-Jeff’s career began… Read more »
+Jeff’s career began in… Read more »

 -